MikeiLL/obliteration.com/_posts/2026-06-21-farthers-day.md

 In the twenties, the father's, expected to foot the bill, were the least enthused or perhaps most opposed to it.

-After World Was Two when money was being thrown around like fire crackers, the marketing companies made a big push on dad products (sporting goods, tools, etc) and finally in the early seventies a republican president made it official.
+After World War Two when money was being thrown around like fire crackers, the marketing companies made a big push on dad products (sporting goods, tools, etc) and finally in the early seventies a republican president made it official.

 It's the fucking solstice is what it is.